aosabook/500lines/dagoba/chapter.md

 }
 ```

 See those underscores?
 We use those to label params that won't be used in our function.
 Most other pipetypes will use all three params.
-We really only did this here to make the comments line up nicely.
+(We really only did this here to make the comments line up nicely.)

-## Pipetypes

-Let's introduce our cast of characters.

 #### Vertex